 The Office of the Treasurer began accepting credit cards payments in the main office for payment of delinquent taxes and online in 2009.
 We began tracking payments for delinquent taxes and the number of parcels.
-As you can see we have had a decrease in the dollars collected but an increase in the total number of parcels in the usage of credit cards form of payment in the main office as compared to last year.
-However, we experienced an increase in dollars and an increase in parcels for online payments as compared to last year.
+As you can see we have had an increase in the dollars collected and an increase in the total number of parcels in the usage of credit cards form of payment in the main office as compared to last year.